-Moose Hide Campaign Day is May 16, 2024
+Moose Hide Campaign Day

-Join over half a million Canadians in ceremony and solidarity with the goal of ending gender-based violence.
+Over half a million Canadians in ceremony and solidarity with the goal of ending gender-based violence.

 Working Towards Reconciliation